dataphion/EaselQA/README.md

 # EaselQA
 EaselQA is an Open Source, Codeless, End to End Test automation framework developed by Dataphion.
 Please visit [EaselQA](https://easelqa.com) for more details.
-Application is still in Beta phase.
-Please share your feedback at support@dataphion.com
+Application is still in Beta phase, contributions are welcome.
+Please share your feedback at support@dataphion.com.

   ### Getting Started
   Application can be installed with a single command using docker-compose.